spectrecoder/gari-wallet/README.md

 ### Create Wallet

 ##### *Important:
-Token of the user should refreshed before calling function Gari.createWallet().
-This limitation is coming from Web3Auth SDK.
+The token of the user should be refreshed before calling Gari.createWallet().
+This limitation is coming from the Web3Auth SDK.

-What is WalletKeyManager and where you can get it - check "Key Management" documentation below on the page
+What is WalletKeyManager and where you can get it - check the "Key Management" documentation below on the page

 ```kotlin
 class WalletDetailsViewModel : ViewModel() {